jasonpaulso/VectorCode/docs/cli.md

 [systemd](https://cookbook.chromadb.dev/running/systemd-service/)), because this
 will significantly reduce the IO overhead and avoid potential race condition.

+> If you're setting up a standalone ChromaDB server, I recommend sticking to
+> v0.6.3.
+> ChromaDB recently released v1.0.0, which may not work with VectorCode.
+I'm
+> testing with v1.0.0 and will publish a new release when it's ready.

 #### For Windows Users

 Windows support is not officially tested at this moment.
 [This PR](https://github.com/Davidyz/VectorCode/pull/40)